 But in different years, you could choose to save with different managers.
 There are no limits on the number of different ISAs you can hold over time.

 A. You pay no tax on any of the income you receive from your ISA savings and investments.
 This includes dividends, interest and bonuses.
+The tax credit which is attached to a dividend cannot be claimed by an ISA investor.

 You pay no tax on capital gains arising on your ISA investments (losses on ISA investments cannot be allowed for Capital Gains Tax purposes against capital gains outside your ISA).